Isabella Parasole: Teatro delle nobili et virtuose donne

-Overview of Lace Work/Pattern Books
+Overview of lace work/pattern books

 The techniques of lace work developed rapidly throughout the middle of the sixteenth century.
-In the early sixteenth century, lace work consisted of “simple patterns of drawn threads or cut-work.”
+In the early sixteenth century, lace work consisted of "simple patterns of drawn threads or cut-work".
 These types of works composed books such as the Zoppino (1529) and the Vavassore (1532).
 Towards the latter part of the sixteenth century, lace work became more elegant as more intricate floral designs became possible through new techniques not confined to the traditional rectangular cloths.
 Parasole excelled in designing these types of patterns.

 Textile pattern books were often aimed at a feminine audience.
 In Italy, it was tradition for mothers to pass on lace books to their daughters.
 One work, Ornamento, created by Matteo Pagano ended with the poem “If beauty and honesty make you shine like the stars in heaven, virtue will make you even more beautiful.”
 Many pattern books after this did similar things to encourage their largely female audience to participate in lace work, often comparing them to famous poets, painters, and other artists.
 Most women were rather unsuccessful in their own needlework efforts, however, Parasole perfectly exemplifies what these men encouraged women to become.